Beira Baixa: Roads Less Traveled

 And as we come full circle, I tap my original point that it’s the returning native sons and daughters that are breathing new life into the villages of the Beira Baixa, which also applies to local wine success stories like Quinta dos Termos.
 This venture has thrived because Carvalho invested the fruits of his day job labors in a vineyard that at its core is the house he was born in.

 In Part II of our travels through the Beira Baixa, we’ll taste two Quinta dos Termos’ reds my father was kind enough to bring back from one of his trips to Portugal.
 We’ll pair them with a regional dish that I prepared with my mother.
-We spent long hours in the kitchen, which transported me to the bygone days when my late grandmother’s daughters—my mother and her five sisters came together to prepare rustic meals for the whole family, while we kids peeked inside in between the commotion we caused playing along the narrow, cobblestoned streets that in despite of my fears haven’t disappeared.
+We spent long hours in the kitchen, which transported me to the bygone days when my late grandmother’s daughters—my mother and her five sisters came together to prepare rustic meals for the whole family, while we kids peeked inside in between the commotion we caused playing along the narrow, cobblestoned streets that in spite of my fears, haven’t disappeared.